magicblock-labs/conjunto/core/README.md

   - `CommitFrequency` frequency at which the account's state is commited to chain

 - `AccountsHolder` trait
-  - Writable/Readonly/Payer store for Pubkeys
+  - Writable/Readonly/Payer store for Pubkeys (those accounts are pull out of the transaction)

 - `AccountProvider` trait
   - get_account(Pubkey) -> Account